SebastianManriqueM/pySDOM_demo/README.md

 ## Usage

 - Refer to the `demo.py` script in this repository for an example of how to use SDOM.
+- Do not forget to include in you project the compiled code of cbc solver and point the path when executing "run_solver()" function.
+Currently python version of SDOM only runs with this solver.
 - The demo uses the CBC solver.
 To use it, copy the `Solver` folder and specify the path to `cbc.exe` in your configuration.